enze-chen/mi-book-2021/week_1/01/day_01.md

 - We will kick off the module on Zoom at 9:00AM PDT _sharp_.
 - We will have a mix of synchronous lectures and group exercises, interspersed with several short breaks.
 - We will take a longer break for lunch between 12:00PM and 1:00PM PDT.
+- Enze will hold drop-in office hours (OH) from 2:00PM to 3:00PM PDT at the same Zoom link if you want to chat about the reading, Python, or _anything else_ in this module.
+Attendance is optional, as you need it.
-- We will convene for a quick debrief on Zoom at 4:30PM PDT.
+- We will convene for a quick debrief on Zoom at 4:00PM PDT.